 - Governance.
 The GPER shall be governed by an Executive Committee, which shall have general charge of the affairs of the GPER including changes to the areas of scientific inquiry of the GPER.

 - Composition.
 The voting members of the Executive Committee shall consist of the Officers of the GPER and two Members-at-Large elected to two-year staggered terms (one position expiring in each year).
-In addition, one representative from the Executive Committee of the American Association of Physics Teachers Topical Group on Physics Education Research (commonly known as PERLOC) and one representative from the Executive Committee of the APS Society Forum on Education (commonly known as FEd) will be non-voting ex officio members.
+In addition, one representative from the Executive Committee of the American Association of Physics Teachers Topical Group on Physics Education Research (PERTG) and one representative from the Executive Committee of the Society Forum on Education (FEd) will be non-voting ex officio members.
+The Assigned Council Representative will also be a nonvoting ex officio member.

 - Executive Committee Meetings.
 The Executive Committee shall meet at least once each year.
 The Chair of the GPER shall preside over the Executive Committee meetings.
 A majority of the voting members shall constitute a quorum.